The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Therefore, it will qualify in most cases where the beneficiary is treated as the absolute owner.
 Notably, it will not qualify where grandparents leave the value of their property to grandchildren under an age contingent interest or with any discretion attached to the ultimate distribution.

-The initial provisions in FA 2015 were augmented in FA 2016 with measures to compensate for downsizing.
-It applies to
+The initial provisions in FA 2015 were augmented in FA 2016

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.